FAQs

 • Referrals from agencies or health professionals you’re working with are helpful, but not required.
 You can book yourself into most of our programs directly by ‘self-referring’.
 Head to Contact to get in touch, or simply give us a call.

 • This varies for each program and changes frequently.
-Please enquire to find out about a specific program.
+Please enquire to find out about a specific program or service.

-• Unfortunately, we don’t offer free parking as this is hard to come by in Northbridge.
-In Northbridge, there is a Wilson paid parking zone connected to our building, where you can usually find a space parking bay.
-At Joondalup, street parking is available.
+• At Luma in Northbridge, there is a Wilson paid parking zone connected to our building, where you can usually find a space parking bay, or street parking is often available.

 • Yes!
 We offer several pathways to volunteer: through the Mental health Commission Volunteer Drug and Alcohol Counselling Program, or you can contact us directly.